coheredigital/LAMA-Sounds-in-Space/README.md

 # 🚀 SpacePort Adventure

-A child-facing research game built with **Godot 4.4** for the [UTM LAMA Lab](https://www.utmlamalab.com/) (Language, Attention, Music & Audition) at the University of Toronto Mississauga.
+A research game built with **Godot 4.4** for the [UTM LAMA Lab](https://www.utmlamalab.com/) (Language, Attention, Music & Audition) at the University of Toronto Mississauga.

 ---